A confidential space to explore the thoughts, feelings and challenges in your life.

 What next?

-If you would like to learn more about coming into counselling with me, please read about my approach (What is Psychodynamic Counselling?), and my qualifications and experience.
+If you would like to learn more about coming into therapy with me, please read about my approach (What is Psychodynamic Counselling?), and my qualifications and experience.
 Or if you prefer to talk this through, please telephone me on 07949176337.

 ©2021 Irene Searle is powered by WebHealer